-At Frewen we support young people across a very wide ability spectrum, from those capable of obtaining up to ten GCSEs at grades 9 - 4, or A* to C, to those for whom a combination of Level 1, Functional Skills and Entry Level passes represent an excellent personal achievement.
+At Frewen we support young people across a very wide ability spectrum, from those capable of obtaining up to ten GCSEs at grades 9 - 4, (previously A* to C), to those for whom a combination of Level 1, Functional Skills and Entry Level passes represent an excellent personal achievement.

-Because of their dyslexia, and the fact that they have not received specialist support in their previous schools, students' scores in English and Maths, in particular, are often well behind what would normally be expected for their age upon joining the school.
+Because of their dyslexia, and the fact that they have not received sufficient levels of specialist support in their previous schools, students' scores in English and Maths, in particular, are often well behind what would normally be expected for their age upon joining the school.

 Our small classes focus on encouragement, and use of dyslexia-appropriate strategies help us to achieve our aim of ensuring that each pupil makes as much progress as possible, given their starting point when they join us.